qahathaway/MESA/R-Code/README.md

 Leveraging Deep Neural Survival Networks for Event Prediction and Feature Selection: The Multi-Ethnic Study of Atherosclerosis (MESA)

-R-code is adapted from the following sources/packages for the purpose of data analysis within the current study:
+R-code was adapted from the following sources/packages for the purpose of data analysis within the current study:

 https://cran.r-project.org/web/packages/corrplot/index.html